yazi-rs/yazi-rs.github.io/versioned_docs/version-26.1.22/configuration/keymap.md

 ### `undo` {#input.undo}

 Undo the last operation.
-This command is only available in normal mode.
+This action is only available in normal mode.

 ### `redo` {#input.redo}

 Redo the last operation.
-This command is only available in normal mode.
+This action is only available in normal mode.

 ### `help` {#input.help}

 Open the help menu.
-This command is only available in normal mode.
+This action is only available in normal mode.

 ### `backspace` {#input.backspace}

 Delete the character before the cursor.
-This command is only available in insert mode.
+This action is only available in insert mode.

 | Argument/Option | Description                            |
 | --------------- | -------------------------------------- |